Course Descriptions

 BUSN 100 Accounting Basics Accounting Basics establishes a common base of financial accounting understanding for all students desiring to major in business.
 The course is designed to assist students with limited knowledge and experience in business in becoming comfortable with the language of business.
 Specific learning will include theory, concepts, terminology, and practical exercises and applications in financial accounting.
 Students who have received credit for BUSN-150 may not take this course.

 BUSN 150 Principles of Accounting Study of financial accounting theory as a tool for effective business management and control.
 Emphasis will be placed on the accounting cycle and cash-flow analysis as well as analysis and comprehension of standard financial statements.
-Must have taken BUSN-100 with a C- or better
+Students who have previously received credit for BUSN-100 cannot receive credit for BUSN-150.

 BUSN 160 Statistics for Business and Economics Designed to give economics and business students the quantitative skills necessary to understand as well as undertake a serious research project.
 The emphasis in this course is on statistical inference and basic econometrics.
 The main topics covered are probability and probability distributions, sampling distributions, confidence intervals, hypothesis testing, and regression analysis.
 Computer software will be used to apply these techniques to relevant economic problems.
 Students may substitute MATH 260 for BUSN/ECON 160.
 Cross-listed with ECON-160.
 ECON-101 with a C- or better.
 Cross-listed with ECON-160.
 Students can only earn credit for one of the following courses: MATH-260, MATH-261, ECON-160, or BUSN-160.